-We, , have read and discussed the Mission Statement of Saint Catherine Academy and the policies deemed necessary to achieve the goals emanating from the Mission Statement.
-We understand and agree that acceptance and continued enrollment at Saint Catherine Academy is conditional on, among other things, abiding by the policies and rules contained in the Student Policy Handbook of Saint Catherine Academy which we fully understand and fully agree with.
-We agree to be bound by all of the policies and rules contained in the Student Policy Handbook as well as any subsequent addenda thereto.
-We further understand and agree that not abiding by the policies and rules set out in the SCA Student Policy Handbook can result in the discharge of the student from SCA.
-All the parties hereto agree that this contract shall remain in effect for the entire time the student is enrolled at Saint Catherine Academy.

-Principal's Signature for and on behalf of SCA
+We,, have read and discussed the Mission Statemen of Saint Catherine Academy and the policies deemed necessary to achieve the goals emanating from the stand and agree that acceptance and contin • nong other things, abiding by the policies • herine Academy which we fully understa • icies and rules contained in the Student - We further understand and agree that not licy Handbook can result in the discharge contract shall remain in effect for the ent Saint Catherine Academy. contract shall remain in effect for the end time the student is emoned at Samt Catherine Academy.
+Principal's Signature for and o on behalf of SCA Parent/Guardian (printed) Parent/Guardian Signature Date Student Name (printed) Student Signature Entry Date

-Parent/Guardian (printed) Parent/Guardian Signature Date Student Name (printed) Student Signature Entry Date Witness Name (printed) Witness Signature Date
+Witness Name (printed) Witness Signature Date